 Because of the health and environmental benefits, more and more people are electing to walk from place to place whenever possible.
 Although it seems like a much safer alternative to driving or even riding a bicycle, statistics show otherwise.
 The National Highway Traffic Safety Association (NHTSA) recorded for 2013 that of all transportation fatalities, 14% were pedestrians.

 Whether this increase in pedestrian fatalities is related to the growing decision to walk or related to drivers’ widespread inconsideration of them is hard to say.
 In either case, our personal injury team at Arnold & Itkin believes that it is the responsibility of commercial and passenger drivers alike to prioritize pedestrian safety, as they are more vulnerable to dramatic injury than those in motor vehicles.

 Overall, these statistics suggest that walking is no longer the safe choice of transportation that it once was.
 Additionally, few traffic adjustments are being to prevent these fatalities.
 Sidewalks and crosswalks have existed for quite some time, but pedestrians using these are still falling victim to negligent driving, while it be a while before we see any real reinvention of pedestrian traffic safety systems.

-- Pedestrians are 1.5 more likely to die in a traffic accident than those in motor vehicles (Centers for Disease Control& Prevention)
+- Pedestrians are 1.5 more likely to die in a traffic accident than those in motor vehicles (CDC).